Date: 15 Jan 1933

 He was unidentified and was described as being six-feet tall, aged between 30 to 35, clean shaven and with a slim build.
 He had dark hair, brown eyes and had good teeth with two of them in the upper jaw being filled with gold.
 He was also found to have had a wart on his left wrist and the neckband of his shirt had a laundry mark that read V148.
 It was heard that there was nothing about his clothing to suggest that he had been involved in a struggle.

-Medical evidence stated that he had died from a coma and shock resulting from a bullet wound in the brain.
+Medical evidence stated that he had died from a coma and shock resulting from a bullet wound to the brain.

 A number of people went to the mortuary to see the body but no one was able to identify him including three women that thought that the man might have been their husband.